sonic-pi-net/sonic-pi/etc/doc/tutorial/A.05-acid-bass.md

 Finally, here's a piece I composed using the ideas in this tutorial.
 Copy it into an empty buffer, listen for a while and then start live coding your own changes.
-See what crazy sounds you can make with it!
+See what wild sounds you can make with it!
 See you next time...

 ```